-- 19. HP submits that if the RPM Conduct does not proceed it will not proceed with any aspect of the proposed new model for the HP Online Store.
-Rather HP will continue with the existing HP Online Store model, including retaining its existing eCommerce platform and maintaining its current system of HP purchasing HP products sold on the HP Online Store from its distributor and splitting the ordering and logistics functions between HP and the distributor. - 20.
-HP states that other alternatives to its proposed approach to the new model for the HP Online Store, and the reasons it considers that these alternatives are not viable are: - Proceeding with the new model while allowing the third party distributor to set prices - the third party distributor's primary business is warehousing and logistics, it does not have the necessary expertise to set prices in a manner that balances the interests of customer and participants in the broader HP distribution network. - Appointing the third party distributor under an agency model this would involve the third party distributor holding significant amounts of stock on consignment as well as holding stock in its own right as distributor.
+- 21. HP submits that if the RPM Conduct does not proceed it will not proceed with any aspect of the proposed new model for the HP Online Marketplace Stores.
+Rather HP will cease operating the HP Online Marketplace Stores, meaning consumers would lose the benefit of the HP eBay store and other prospective HP Online Marketplace Stores. - 22.
+HP states that other alternatives to its proposed approach to the new model for the HP Online Marketplace Stores, and the reasons it considers that these alternatives are not viable are: - Proceeding with the new model while allowing the third party distributor to set prices - the third party distributor's primary business is warehousing and logistics, it does not have the necessary expertise to set prices in a manner that balances the interests of customer and participants in the broader HP distribution network.
+In contrast, HP has highly experienced and dedicated teams that specialise in setting product distribution, pricing and promotional strategies. - Appointing the third party distributor under an agency model this would involve the third party distributor holding significant amounts of stock on consignment as well as holding stock in its own right as distributor.
 Logistical and operational efficiencies from pooling stock would not be realised.
-This would also be more complex from a financial and accounting perspective as both HP and the distributor's inventory would remain on HP's books without being in its effective control while the distributor bears responsibility for managing two sets of inventory.
+This would also be more complex from a financial and accounting perspective as both HP and the distributor's inventory would remain on HP's books without being in its effective control while the distributor bears responsibility for managing two sets of inventory. - 23.
+HP submits that the new model for the HP Online Marketplace Stores will result in public benefits for customers from improved services including wider delivery options, faster delivery and a wider range of HP products, and improved marketing, content and product information. - 24.
+HP submits that there are no public detriments associated with the RPM Conduct as: - without the conduct it would remain the case that HP would continue to set prices for products sold through its online store HP Online Marketplace Stores because the third party distributor would not be reselling the products - no other retailers in the HP distribution network will be impacted by the conduct - the HP Online Marketplace Stores represent only a very small part of the HP supply chain with customers remaining free to purchase HP products from a large number of online and bricks and mortar retailers, and - HP faces strong competition from numerous competing brands in each relevant product category.